Austere Matrices, Austere Submanifolds and Dupin Hypersurfaces: Dimension upper bound of austere subspaces

 \begin{rem} If $n$ is even, then the equality in (\ref{dimQ}) is achieved by one of Bryant's constructions in Table \ref{max_austere}.
 The intersection condition in Theorem \ref{dimest} seems to be removable. \end{rem}

 \begin{ack} The first author sincerely thank Professor Gudlaugur Thorbergsson for his detailed and patient guidance on Dupin hypersurfaces when Ge was a Humboldt fellow hosted by him in the university of Cologne between 2012 and 2014.
 Ge is also indebted to Professor Tom Cecil for sending his excellent book \emph{Lie Sphere Geometry} during the workshop at Tohoku university in 2010.
-The authors also thank Gudlaugur and Tom for their helpful discussions and insightful comments which make this paper clearer and more concrete. \end{ack}
+The authors also thank Gudlaugur and Tom for their helpful discussions and insightful comments which make this paper clearer and more concrete.
+At last, the authors would like to thank Professor Robert L. Bryant for his enlightening discussions during the 2023 Symposium on Geometry-100th anniversary of Professor Eugenio Calabi. \end{ack}